 This example uses the word "It" as the name of the variable, but you can use any other name you like.

-Note that variable names should not include spaces, and must start with a capital letter.
+Note that variable names should include only letters, numerals, and underscores, must start with a capital letter, and must not end in an underscore followed by numerals.

 Do not use a variable in a rule conclusion that wasn't also used in the conditions of that rule.
 Otherwise, your variable will match with everything in the database, which probably isn't what you wanted.